MatthewDaws/OpenCrimeData/details/readme.md

 - `TIGER Lines Data.ipynb`
   - Load and process data from TIGER/Lines.
 Demo the library code.
 Try (and fail) to match up with street names.
   The examples here are all for San Francisco.
+- `pyproj issues.ipynb`
+  - Explores a difference between the `pyproj` binaries on Windows and Linux.
+This leads to tiny numerical differences which, while presumably not enough to change findings, does result in differing hashes for data processed on Windows or on Linux.
+  - The files `sf_proj_linux.pic.bz2` and `sf_proj_win.pic.bz2` are projected data from San Francisco showing the problem.
+- `generate_sources.py`
+  - Automatically processes the Chicago Area data into "sides"; same as is used by `open_cp`.

 ### Chicago